bozuko/bozuko/content/app/privacy.md

     administrative information regarding the Site and related services or changes to our <Terms of Use>, this Privacy Policy or other policies.
 Bozuko also may use your Personal Information to send you periodic emails and newsletters with information on our products and services, updates to the Site or upcoming events.
-You may at any time ìopt outî of having your Personal Information as part of Bozukoís marketing mailing list or otherwise (see ìOpting Outî below).
+You may at any time ‚Äúopt out‚Äù of having your Personal Information as part of Bozuko‚Äôs marketing mailing list or otherwise (see ‚ÄúOpting Out‚Äù below).

 ### DISCLOSURE OF THE INFORMATION THAT WE COLLECT